 Highlights: The Komodo National Park has an incredible variety of coral reef diving and therefore plenty of species to see.
 Depending on each dive, you can see a range of creatures from manta rays, sunfish, dolphins, sharks., and other large pelagics.

-Best dive sites in Komodo Island: Komodo Island offers many dive sites with some of the best being Batu Bolong, Tatawa Kecil, Manta Point, and Batu Tiga for those who enjoy big fish dives.
+Komodo Island offers many dive sites, with some of the best being Batu Bolong, Tatawa Kecil, Manta Point, and Batu Tiga for those who enjoy big fish dives.

 Location: Northwest of Sumatra, Banda Aceh

 For an off-the-beaten-track dive site, Pulau Weh ticks all the boxes.
 In complete contrast to its distant sister Bali, the remoteness of this island makes the open sea all the more fascinating to explore!

 This island bursts with vibrant and natural reef systems, together with a large variety of Indo-Pacific marine life.
 The fact that this area isn’t exploited and is not a tourist hot spot, makes the exploration all the more intimate.